e-gov/GOVSSO/Testing.md

 If the session update request is unsuccessful due to a network error, the client application should retry the request.

-If the session update request returns and OpenID Connect error, the client application must terminate the user's session immediately and inform the user about it.
+If the session update request returns an OpenID Connect error, the client application must terminate the user's session immediately and inform the user about it.

 After a successful session update request, a new ID token is issued.
 Before the client application can consider the session updated, the same ID token checks have to be conducted as described in the [authentication step](#311-authentication).
-If any of the security checks fail, the client application should immediately terminate the user's session.
+If any of the security checks fail, the client application must immediately terminate the user's session.

 In case a session has to be terminated for any reason, the user must be logged out and informed accordingly.